TYPO3/phar-stream-wrapper/README.md

 In general the TYPO3 core is released under the GNU General Public License version 2 or any later version (`GPL-2.0-or-later`).
 In order to avoid licensing issues and incompatibilities this `PharStreamWrapper` is licenced under the MIT License.
 In case you duplicate or modify source code, credits are not required but really appreciated.

+## Credits

+Thanks to [Alex Pott](https://github.com/alexpott), Drupal for creating back-ports of all sources in order provide compatibility with PHP v5.3.

 ## Installation

-The `PharStreamWrapper` is provided as composer package `typo3/phar-stream-wrapper` and has a minimum requirement of PHP v7.0.
+The `PharStreamWrapper` is provided as composer package `typo3/phar-stream-wrapper` and has minimum requirements of PHP v5.3 (`v5` branch) and PHP v7.0 (`master` branch).

 ```
 composer require typo3/phar-stream-wrapper